utahkay/clojure-banking/README.md

 ```

-We need to change our call to swap! to alter.
-Similar function, but swap! works on atoms and alter works on refs.
+We need to change swap! to alter.
+Similar function, but swap! works on atoms, and alter works on refs.

 ```clojure